MileHacker Logo

 Avoiding Harmful Practices

-Contemplate how your actions influence the local community.
-Refrain from taking part in activities that exploit local people, animals, or natural resources.
+Consider how your actions influence the local community.
+Steer clear of activities that exploit local people, animals, or natural resources.

 Ethical Conduct